You can find answers to frequently asked questions about our In-sessional English Language courses below.

 Why has the registration process changed?

-If you are a returning student, you may remember registering for courses via Eventbrite.
-We wanted to make registration easier for our students, so we are now using Blackboard
+If you are a returning student, you may remember registering for courses via Eventbrite or by Blackboard.
+We wanted to make registration easier for our students, so we are now using Microsoft Forms.

 If you have a question that is not answered here please email firstname.lastname@example.org and we will help you.